Nebraska Revised Statute 71-201

 Practice of barbering; barber shop; barber school; license required; renewal; disciplinary actions; prohibited acts.

-No person, partnership, limited liability company, or corporation shall operate a barber shop or barber school until a license has been obtained for that purpose from the board.
+(2)(a) No person, partnership, limited liability company, or corporation shall operate a barber shop or barber school until a license has been obtained for that purpose from the board.
 If the applicant is an individual, the application shall include the applicant's social security number.
-No person shall lease space on the premises of a barber shop to engage in the practice of barbering as an independent contractor or a self-employed person without obtaining a booth rental permit as provided in section 71-219.05.
-All barber shop licenses and booth rental permits shall be issued on or before June 30 of each even-numbered year, shall be effective as of July 1 of each even-numbered year, shall be valid for two years, and shall expire on June 30 of the next succeeding even-numbered year.
+All barber shop licenses shall be issued on or before June 30 of each even-numbered year, shall be effective as of July 1 of each even-numbered year, shall be valid for two years, and shall expire on June 30 of the next succeeding even-numbered year.

-Any barber shop which fails to renew its license or any person who fails to renew his or her booth rental permit on or before the expiration date may renew such license or booth rental permit by payment of the renewal fee and a late renewal fee established by the board within sixty days after such date or such other time period as the board establishes.
+(3) Any barber shop which fails to renew its license on or before the expiration date may renew such license by payment of the renewal fee and a late renewal fee established by the board within sixty days after such date or such other time period as the board establishes.

-Any barber shop or barber school license and any booth rental permit may be suspended, revoked, or denied renewal by the board for violation of any provision of the statutes or any rule or regulation of the board pertaining to the operation or sanitation of barber shops, barber schools, or booths under a booth rental permit after due notice and hearing before the board.
+(4) Any barber shop or barber school license may be suspended, revoked, or denied renewal by the board for violation of any provision of the statutes or any rule or regulation of the board pertaining to the operation or sanitation of barber shops or barber schools after due notice and hearing before the board.

 - Laws 1927, c.
 163, § 1, p.
 427;